Market Access Via Policies/Hooks

 • Addresses that have a credential testifying to off-chain circumstances.

-The first example is effectively the V1 model, but we didn't want to throw it in the bin: we just also didn't want it to be the only way that people could access Wildcat.
+The second example is effectively the V1 model, but we didn't want to throw it in the bin: we just also didn't want it to be the only way that people could access Wildcat.
 We plan to evolve this slightly, however: if a borrower is an entity that has a significant number of OTC counterparties, Wildcat can deploy a market which is accessed by providing proof that your address is in the Merkle tree of that set (ensuring that addresses of counterparties aren't exposed).

-We'll be able to illustrate this in far more detail once we have some live policies and markets available, but the TL;DR is: in most cases, we expect you to be able to onboard yourself to Wildcat markets without ever having to reach out to a borrower via Telegram or email!
+We'll be able to illustrate this in far more detail once we have some live policies and markets available, but the TL;DR is: in most cases, we expect you to be able to onboard yourself to Wildcat markets without ever having to reach out to a borrower via Telegram or email.

-Credential Durations
+Credential Applicability/Durations

 Last updated